nvimdev/nvimdev.github.io/content/lspsaga/finder.md

 })
 ```

-### Highlight group
+### Highlight Group

-- `SagaNormal` Window normal highlight for finder
+- `SagaNormal` window normal highlight for finder
-- `SagaBorder` Border for the float layout of finder
+- `SagaBorder` border for the float layout of finder